 The carnation is one of the most lovely and prolific flowers that decorate Gaza.
 It is a symbol of beauty and uniqueness.
 This flower grows to 60 centimeters or more tall.
 The carnation has shiny green leaves and many petals, which have three popular colors: white, red and pink, and sometimes it is bicolored.
 Moreover, it produces a scented oil that is used in perfumes.
 Also, the eugenol, liquid delivered from the oil of that plant, is used in dental work as a painkiller and the dried seeds are used as a spice in Arabian coffee.

 The rose is another pretty flower that blossoms in spring and fall.
 It has pinnate leaves with five (rarely seven) leaflets.
 Two liquids are extracted from the flower petals: rose oil and rose water.
 The former has a rich floral fragrance; ergo, it is used to produce the finest perfumes worldwide.
 The latter, however, has a distinctive flavor and is used in the Middle East, especially in sweets such as Turkish delight and baklava.

 “Gazans plant many other types of beautiful flowers such as Gerbera Jamisoni flowers, Loanda, and Qazaniyah,” my grandfather said.
 “These plants always give us the sense of honesty, love, and hope.”

-“I love my land, and I’ll take care of all these flowers along with the olive tree,” I promised my dear grandba.
+“I love my land, and I’ll take care of all these flowers along with the olive tree,” I promised my grandba.

 “And I love you, my little girl!”